Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: The CFI Query and Nesting of Operators

 \begin{lem} $\CFI{\CFI{G_k,g},0} \kequiv{k} \CFI{\CFI{G_k,g},1}$ for every $k \in \nat$ and $g \in \FF_2$. \end{lem} \begin{proof} Let $k \in \nat$ and $g \in \FF_2$.
 The graph $G_k$ has treewidth at least $k$.
 The CFI construction does not decrease the treewidth because $G_k$ is a minor of $\CFI{G_k, g}$ (cf.~\cite{DawarRicherby07}).
 Hence, $\CFI{G_k, g}$ has treewidth at least $k$ and $\CFI{\CFI{G_k,g},0} \kequiv{k} \CFI{\CFI{G_k,g},1}$ by Lemma~\ref{lem:k-connected-treewidth-CFI-equiv}. \end{proof}

 \begin{lem} $\WSCIkof{2}{\IFPC}$ defines the CFI query for $\CFI{\CFIm{\GraphClass}}$. \end{lem} \begin{proof} \IFPC{} distinguishes $2$-orbits of $\GraphClass$ because $\GraphClass$-graphs are totally ordered.
 By Corollary~\ref{cor:canonize-CFI if-base-wsci}, $\WSCIof{\IFPC{}}$ canonizes $\CFI{\GraphClass}$.
-From Lemma~\ref{lem:extended-CFI if-cfi} it follows that $\WSCIof{\IFPC{}}$ canonizes $\CFIm{G}$ and so also distinguishes $2$-orbits of $\CFIm{G}$.
+From Lemma~\ref{lem:extended-CFI if-cfi} it follows that $\WSCIof{\IFPC{}}$ canonizes $\CFIm{\GraphClass}$ and so also distinguishes $2$-orbits of $\CFIm{\GraphClass}$.
 Again due to Corollary~\ref{cor:canonize-CFI if-base-wsci}, $\WSCIkof{2}{\IFPC{}}$ canonizes $\CFI{\CFIm{\GraphClass}}$.
 In particular, $\WSCIkof{2}{\IFPC{}}$ defines the CFI query for $\CFI{\CFIm{\GraphClass}}$. \end{proof}

-To show that $\WSCIof{\IFPC}$ does not define the CFI query for $\CFI{\CFIm{\GraphClass}}$, we will use the following idea: Suppose that $\WSCIof{\IFPC}$-formula $\formA$ defines the CFI query for $\CFI{\CFIm{\GraphClass}}$ and we evaluate $\formA$ on $\CFI{\CFImk{\ell}{G}}$ for some $\ell > |\tup{p}|$.
+To show that $\WSCIof{\IFPC}$ does not define the CFI query for $\CFI{\CFIm{\GraphClass}}$, we will use the following idea: Suppose that a $\WSCIof{\IFPC}$-formula $\formA$ defines the CFI query for $\CFI{\CFIm{\GraphClass}}$ and we evaluate $\formA$ on $\CFI{\CFImk{\ell}{G}}$ for some $\ell > |\tup{p}|$.
 If $\formA$ always defines choice-sets containing only tuples of vertices in parameter-pebbled parts, then the twist can be moved in the parameter-unpebbled parts.
 Because all choices are made in parameter-pebbled parts, the output formula of $\formA$, which is an \IFPC{}-formula, essentially has to define the CFI query for $\CFI{\CFI{\GraphClass}}$, which is not possible (Lemma~\ref{lem:cfi-cfi-not-in-Ck}).
 Otherwise, $\formA$ makes a choice in parameter-unpebbled parts.
 But for that, $\formA$ has to distinguish $\CFI{G,0}$ from $\CFI{G,1}$ to define orbits of $\CFI{\CFImk{\ell}{G}}$.
 So the choice \IFPC{}-formula has to define the CFI query for $\CFI{\GraphClass}$, which is also not possible.
-Making this idea formal turns out to be tedious.
+Making this idea formal requires some effort.

 {\GraphClass_{\text{orb}}} {\GraphClass_{\text{cfi}}}